 Students study three Level 3 courses to develop a broad and deep knowledge of those subjects.
 Students who choose Further Maths may study four subjects.
 You can study a combination of A-levels and vocational subjects.
-Our students leave Richmond Sixth Form College with a minimum of three good A-levels or equivalent.
+Our students leave Richmond Sixth Form College with a minimum of three good A-levels orequivalent.
 We would advise you to choose subjects which:

 - you enjoy

 - you are good at

-- will make a good combination for future courses and careers
+- · will make a good combination for future courses and careers

 - will keep your options open

-Early October Prospectus and Course Information Online Thursday 26th October Open Evening October onwards Application Review Meetings Monday 18th December Initial Deadline for Online Applications Monday 24th, Tuesday 25th June Introductory Days Thursday 22nd August GCSE Results Day & Enrolment Confirmation Meetings Wednesday 4th September Start of Term
+Early October Prospectus and Course Information Online Thursday 16th October Open Evening Monday 15th December Initial Deadline for Online Applications Monday 22nd, Tuesday 23rd June Introductory Days Thursday 20th August GCSE Results Day & Enrolment Confirmation Meetings Wednesday 2nd September Start of Term